 The Making of Modernity

-Since the early 2000s the members of the Rotterdam Group for the History of Philosophy have been concentrating on the early modern age, and more in particular on the history of philosophy in the Dutch Republic.
+In this research project, we are concentrating on the history of philosophy in the Dutch Republic.
 We all firmly agree the history of philosophy should be studied in close connection both to the history of science and to the political as well as the theological and religious contexts in which it flourished.

 While we are specifically interested in the way in which ‘modern’ philosophical notions arose from the early modern age, we also agree we are only able to locate and identify these notions